kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

    * Avoid redundant disk usage for files that are used in multiple projects.
    * Create an opportunity to give symbolic links human-readable names often friendlier than the original file names (e.g., FASTQ files produced by sequencing facilities).
+   * If accidentally commited to Git, symbolic links are extremely small files, that will not any significant issue in the Git repository.

 In this case, the pipeline requires gene annotations and sequencing reads in gzip-compressed file formats.
 However, we provide those file uncompressed for readability on the GitHub repository, thanks to their small file size.